dmbarbour/wikilon/docs/AboutAO.md

 * **data cache:** secure hash → def.
 Where we keep cached computations.
 * **word cache:** word → (eval, link, metadata).
 Computed by evaluator.

 Our dictionary has a set of definitions.
 We maintain an index of immediate clients for each word for reverse lookup, rename, incremental cache invalidation, etc..
-Our data cache is updated by the `{&cache}` annotation or a local equivalent, may be shared by multiple dictionaries, and may be maintained heuristically (e.g. random deletion is okay).
+Our data cache is updated by the `{&memo}` annotation or a local equivalent, may be shared by multiple dictionaries, and may be maintained heuristically (e.g. random deletion is okay).

 Challenges surround maintenance of the *word cache*.
 Upon updating a word's definition, its linker object may be invalid, and transitively any clients of that word.